 It is a known fact that LGBTQ+ individuals have historically reported higher rates of anxiety, depression, eating disorders and alcohol and substance misuse than our straight counterparts.
 Whether you have a lived experience of it or not, or know someone who has, you must be aware of the unique psychosocial elements that pervade our community.
 In fact, there is a name for that —minority stress theory.

 Minority Stress Theory

-It states that “sexual minorities experience distinct, chronic stressors related to their typically stigmatised identities which — in addition to every day or universal stressors — disproportionately compromise their mental health and wellbeing” ( Mental Health in LGBT Youth, 2016).
-Factors include prevalent stigma and discrimination, exclusion, rejection and isolation, homo/bi/transphobia, difficulties in coming out, lack of self-acceptance, among others.
+It states that “sexual minorities experience distinct, chronic stressors related to their typically stigmatised identities which — in addition to every day or universal stressors — disproportionately compromise their mental health and wellbeing” (Mental Health in LGBT Youth, 2016).
+Factors include prevalent stigma and discrimination, exclusion, rejection and isolation, homo/bi/transphobia, difficulties in coming out, and lack of self-acceptance.